kapelew/kapelew/README.md

 -->

 **About Me!**
-- 💼 I’m pursuing a Bachelor's degree in Computer Science at Cracow University of Technology.
+- 💼 I’m pursuing a Master's degree in Computer Science at Cracow University of Technology.
 - 💻 Front-End Developer at Comarch S.A.
 - 📫 Email me at **[lechlukasz@o2.pl](mailto:lechlukasz@o2.pl)**